 2010 - British nationality for surrogate children

-In 2010, we worked with the Department of Health on the new surrogacy regulations.
-We successfully argued that children born through surrogacy abroad should become British automatically on the grant of a parental order.
+We successfully persuaded the Department of Health to include a law change in new draft regulations which enabled children born through surrogacy abroad to become British automatically on the grant of a parental order.

 2009 - Embryo storage for surrogacy

-2008 – Same-sex parents, single parents and surrogacy (Human Fertilisation and Embryology Bill)
+2008 – Legal rights for same-sex parents (Human Fertilisation and Embryology Bill)

-Natalie was heavily involved in the passage of the Human Fertilisation and Embryology Act 2008, the law which made it possible for UK gay and lesbian parents to be named on birth certificates together, and abolished legal discrimination against single and lesbian women having fertility treatment in the UK.
-The proposed changes faced significant opposition in Parliament, and Natalie was a prominent defender of alternative family rights, quoted in the House of Commons, interviewed on the Radio 4 Today programme and across the national press, and a speaker in the House of Lords on the eve of the Parliamentary vote.
-She was nominated for Stonewall's Hero of the Year award in 2008, and subsequently invited to meet the Prime Minister at 10 Downing Street, for her part in winning these changes for LGBT parents.
+Our founder Natalie Gamble was a prominent voice in favour of progressive reform during the passage of the Human Fertilisation and Embryology Act 2008.
+She supported the new rights for same-sex parents to be named on birth certificates together and the abolition of the requirement for fertility clinics to consider the child's 'need for a father' before offering treatment.
+In the face of significant opposition from prominent members of Parliament, Natalie was quoted extensively in the House of Commons, interviewed on the Radio 4 Today programme and across the national press, and spoke in the House of Lords on the eve of the Parliamentary vote.
+She was nominated for Stonewall's Hero of the Year award, and subsequently invited to meet the Prime Minister at 10 Downing Street, in recognition of her work.